The Top 5 Effective Methods to Get Rid of Mice

 Do mice carry diseases?

-Yes, mice carry so many diseases, which is what makes a mouse infestation particularly troublesome.
-Common diseases they carry include the plague, typhus, rickettsialpox and hantavirus.
-They also carry bacterial and food borne illnesses, such as cambylobacter, rat-bite fever and salmonella.
-While these are the most common afflictions, mice are actually responsible for spreading more than 55 different diseases that affect humans as well as domestic animals.
-Take swift action when you discover an infestation, so that you can minimize the health risks to your family.
+While these are the most common afflictions, mice are responsible for spreading more than 55 diseases that affect humans and domestic animals.
+Take swift action when you discover an infestation to minimize health risks to your family.

 How do pest control companies get rid of mice?